 | The University of Washington (UW) is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty. |

-IHME has outstanding opportunity for an Engagement Officer.
-The Engagement Officer focuses on cultivating a community of interested stakeholders who wish to understand and use IHME's findings to help improve population health through the production and use of better health evidence.
+IHME has an outstanding opportunity for a full-time Engagement Officer.
+The Engagement Officer focuses on cultivating a community of interested stakeholders who wish to both understand and use IHME's findings to help improve population health through the production and use of better health evidence.
 They include policymakers, NGOs, researchers, health administrators, and other health advocates and professionals.
-This position will focus mainly on topics related to the Global Burden of Diseases, Injuries, and Risk factors (GBD) enterprise, a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, and risk factors by age, sex, and geography over time.
+This position will focus mainly on topics related to tobacco and work with on the agenda of the Tobacco Team, a team recently created at IHME with funding from Bloomberg Philanthropies.
+The Engagement Officer will need to become familiar with the Global Burden of Diseases, Injuries, and Risk Factors enterprise, a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, and risk factors by age, sex, and geography over time.
+As part of that effort, IHME produces estimates of key indicators related to tobacco use and its effects.
+IHME also tracks policies related to tobacco by geography and over time.

-The individual in this role will become familiar with data sources and results, work to expand the GBD collaborator network, and identify opportunities for greater knowledge exchange that both strengthen the research and seed policy uptake.
-This position will work alongside other members of the Global Engagement Team and research teams within IHME.
+The individual in this role will become familiar with data sources and results, will directly help to expand the existing set of collaborators in the tobacco realm, and will identify opportunities for greater knowledge exchange with others in the tobacco policy community.
+This position will work alongside other members of the Global Engagement Team and the Tobacco Team.
 Overall, the Engagement Officer will be a critical member of an agile, dynamic team.
-IHME is a grant-funded organization, and, as such, this position is contingent on project need and funding availability.
+This position is currently funded for two years with the possibility of future funding dependent on the success of the project.

-Help IHME to build an engaged, vibrant community of stakeholders from across areas of interest who understand the relevance and quality of IHME's work in order to advance IHME's mission of improving health through better health evidence.
+Help IHME to build an engaged, vibrant community of stakeholders from across various areas of interest including tobacco, tobacco policy, and others in order to advance IHME's mission of improving health through better health evidence.

 Cultivate relationships with non-technical audiences, in particular individuals from local government, donors, health service delivery agencies, and nonprofit organizations with interests in health.

-Identify outreach and engagement opportunities including conferences and events where IHME and GBD faculty and staff can connect with the larger population health community.
+Identify outreach and engagement opportunities including conferences and events where IHME and GBD faculty and staff can connect with the larger tobacco policy community; develop a calendar of such opportunities.

 Field and obtain answers to inquiries and requests from potential collaborators and interested stakeholders.